 For many, the history of young-earth creationism (YEC) starts with the 1961 publication of The Genesis Flood: The Biblical Record and its Scientific Implications by John Whitcomb and Henry Morris.
-The impact of this incredible work cannot be overstated.
-It was a game-changer set to cause Christian leaders and teachers to reevaluate their views on the scientific plausibility of the Creation and Flood account of Genesis.
+We cannot overstate the impact of this incredible work.
+This game-changer caused Christian leaders and teachers to reevaluate their views on the scientific plausibility of the Creation and Flood account of Genesis.
 But The Genesis Flood is not the beginning of the modern YEC movement.
 To discover that, we’d have to dig into the history of an individual by the name of George McCready Price.

 It would be a mistake to credit Price as the first advocate for young-earth creationism.
 This was, in fact, the historical position among most Jews and early Christians up until the rise of uniformitarian geology.
 In response came the “young-earth creationists” of the early 19th century known as scriptural geologists.
-While Price doesn’t seem to have gotten much influence from the creationists of yesteryear, he was like them in many ways.
-Just like the scriptural geologists of old, he was adamant in his quest to disprove the old-age paradigm of earth history, though he never fully developed a model to replace it.
+While the creationists of yesteryear don’t seem to have influenced Price much, he was like them in many ways.
+Just like the scriptural geologists of old, he was adamant in his quest to disprove the old-age paradigm.
+Unfortunately, he never fully developed a model to replace it.

-Nevertheless, paleontologist Kurt Wise has collected the various aspects of the Creation/Flood model Price “established” over the course of his ministry, which is only summarized in the following article.
-Please see Dr. Wise’s paper cited below for further details.
+Nevertheless, paleontologist Kurt Wise has collected the various aspects of the Creation/Flood model Price “established” over the course of his ministry.
+We will summarize this in the following article.
+Please see Dr. Wise’s paper cited below for further details.1

 Similarities to Modern Creationism

-Price stated innumerable times throughout his ministry that he believed life was created ‘some six or seven thousand years ago’ in six, 24-hour days.
+Price stated innumerable times he believed God created life ‘some six or seven thousand years ago’ in six, 24-hour days.
 He refers to the units of life God created as ‘natural species.’
-This term should not be confused with our common usage of the word “species.”
+We should not confuse this term with our common usage of the word “species.”
 Price defines a natural species as a group of similar organisms surrounded by distinct differences from other organisms.
-Some examples he cited include members of the genus Bos (cattle), pigs, canids (dogs), ursids (bears), felids (cats), elephantids (living elephants and mammoths), Drosophila similans and Drosophila melanogaster (fruit flies) and equids (horses).
-‘Natural species’ are essentially what modern creationists refer to as ‘created kinds’ and is roughly equivalent to the family or genus level in modern taxonomy.
-According to Price, the members of a ‘natural species’ could be identified by overall similarity and determining which organisms were capable of interbreeding.
+Some examples he cited include members of the genus Bos (cattle), pigs, canids (dogs), ursids (bears), felids (cats), elephantids (living elephants and mammoths), Drosophila similans and Drosophila melanogaster (fruit flies), and equids (horses).
+‘Natural species’ are essentially what modern creationists refer to as ‘created kinds’.
+These are roughly equivalent to the family or genus level in modern taxonomy.
+According to Price, the members of a ‘natural species’ could be identified.
+They would possess overall similarity and be organisms capable of interbreeding.

-Price argued that evolution between different ‘natural species’ was impossible and that such drastic change was not alluded to by the fossil record.
-He rebutted claims that embryological recapitulation was valid evidence for Darwinian evolution, arguing that since all organisms began as a single cell in the mother’s womb, well-designed organismal development will pass through broadly similar stages so as to develop into an adult form.
+Price argued that evolution between different ‘natural species’ was impossible.
+He insisted such drastic change was not alluded to by the fossil record.
+He rebutted claims that embryological recapitulation was valid evidence for Darwinian evolution.
+Since all organisms began as a single cell in the mother’s womb, he argued, well-designed organismal development will pass through broadly similar stages so as to develop into an adult form.
 However, Price also believed ‘natural species’ were capable of great biodiversity via natural selection, adaptation, enhancement, or other means.
 These mechanisms would not be Darwinian in nature, but rather were degenerative, natural processes.

 Price believed in a literal Fall of man and that the pre-Fall world was characterized by idyllic living conditions.
 “Before the entrance of evil, peace and happiness prevailed throughout the universe.
 Not only did inanimate nature act in perfect harmony with the divine will, but all created beings were also in perfect harmony with their Creator.
 Love for the divine Father was supreme, love for one another unselfish and impartial.”
 There was no carnivory.
-Price also taught that the rivers of Eden are not found in the world today because they were destroyed by the Flood.
-When the first humans sinned, Price argues that God cursed the creation in response, introducing suffering and death into the world, just as young-earth creationists accept today.
+Price also taught that the rivers of Eden were destroyed by the Flood.
+When the first humans sinned, Price argues that God cursed the creation in response.
+This introduced suffering and death into the world, just as young-earth creationists accept today.

-One of the most prominent mysteries for Price, as for creationists now, is the seeming absence of human fossils in Flood sediments.
-He firmly believed that human fossils and artifacts had been found in layers attributable to the Flood as late as 1913, but a shift in his position on this topic occurred and, by 1931, he began offering explanations as to why humans were not being found.
-Perhaps humans were not living in the same places where the animals that were fossilized were, or maybe they lived in an area not yet searched by fossil hunters.
-Maybe pre-Flood humans were specifically destroyed by God, or were buried in the topmost Flood layers, only to be eroded out and decomposed in early post-Flood times.
+One of the most prominent mysteries for Price is the same as for creationists now.
+This is the seeming absence of human fossils in Flood sediments.
+As late as 1913, Price firmly believed that researchers had found human fossils and artifacts in Flood layers.
+A shift in his position on this topic occurred, however.
+By 1931 he began offering explanations as to why humans were not being found.
+Perhaps humans did not live in the same places as the animals that became fossilized, or maybe they lived in an area not yet searched by fossil hunters.
+Maybe God specifically destroyed pre-Flood humans, or they were buried in the topmost Flood layers, only to be eroded out and decomposed in early post-Flood times.
 Another possibility Price suggested was that evolutionists suppressed human fossil finds.

 Price believed that a brief regional (non-global) ice age occurred after the Flood.
-Interestingly, his explanation for this event is quite similar to that proposed by Dr. Michael Oard (1986).
-He proposed that a combination of evaporation from warm pre-Flood ocean water left behind in large lakes on the continents and cooling continents caused high rain or snowfall depending on altitude and latitude.
+Interestingly, his explanation for this event is quite similar to that proposed by Dr. Michael Oard.2 He proposed that evaporation from warm pre-Flood ocean water left behind in large lakes combined with cooling continents.
+The effect caused high rain or snowfall, depending on altitude and latitude.
 Snow accumulated in mountain regions until they formed huge glaciers.

 Dissimilarities to Modern Creationism

-Although much of what Price believed is still accepted by creationists today, it is also worth discussing what has fallen out of favor as science and our study of Scripture marches on.
+Although creationists today accept much of what Price believed, it is also worth discussing what has fallen out of favor as science and our study of Scripture marches on.

-Price believed that God made our Solar System during Creation Week, but that what exists outside of our Solar System was created at some point beforehand.
+Price believed that God made our Solar System during Creation Week.
+However, he believed that what exists outside of our Solar System He created at some point beforehand.
 This is not to be confused with Gap Theory, which advocates our Solar System and everything in it was created in between Genesis 1:1 and Genesis 1:2.
-Most creationists today reject this notion because we are told in Exodus 20:11 that God created the heavens, earth, sea and everything in them within the span of six days.
+Most creationists today reject this notion because Exodus 20:11 states that God created the heavens, earth, sea and everything in them within the span of six days.

-According to Price, fossils of coral and coal in arctic regions indicated that the entire pre-Flood world was covered in a favorable subtropical climate.
-It is important to note that these ideas were formulated before the discovery that paleomagnetism could be used to determine the motion of continents in the past and that plate tectonics had not yet been widely accepted by the time of his death.
+According to Price, fossils of coral and coal in arctic regions indicated that a favorable subtropical climate covered the entire pre-Flood world.
+It is important to note that he formulated these ideas before researchers discovered they could use paleomagnetism to determine the motion of continents in the past.
+In addition, plate tectonics had not yet been widely accepted by the time of his death.
 While many non-scientist creationists still believe this, creation scientists who specialize in paleontology or geology advocate that variation would have existed in pre-Flood climates.
-That being said, it may be that tropical and subtropical zones were wider than at present and the temperate zone may have reached all the way to the poles (Wise, 1992).
+That being said, perhaps the tropical and subtropical zones were wider than at present and the temperate zone may have reached all the way to the poles.3

 There is not much difference in what Price believed about created kinds (‘natural species’) that creationists don’t also accept today.
 However, he explained the existence of modern cold-adapted organisms as having lived at the highest (and therefore coolest) altitudes of pre-Flood hills and mountains.
 He also believed that pre-Flood humans were of giant stature (much like many of the dinosaurs and other animals).
 Interestingly, while he did not believe apes were ancestral to humans, Price did believe that apes were degenerate descendants of Noah.
 This is something no creationist today accepts.

 George McCready Price was one of the first creationists to popularize the notion that all but the topmost organisms in the fossil record were buried in the Flood.
-He was puzzled by the localized and regional extent of Cenozoic deposits when compared to the widespread nature of Paleozoic and Mesozoic sediment layers.
-This is actually used by modern creationist geologists as evidence the Cenozoic is from post-Flood times (Whitmore, 2008).
-Price attempted to answer this puzzle by suggesting that large, freshwater lakes dotted the pre-Flood landscape.
-Intriguingly, Price does not seem to have accepted the possibility of global or transcontinental Flood deposits, despite accepting a global Flood, and instead arguing that the Flood sedimentation was local (“…geological formations merely represent ancient floras and faunas buried near to their former habitats…”).
+The localized and regional extent of Cenozoic deposits puzzled him when compared to the widespread nature of Paleozoic and Mesozoic sediment layers.
+Modern creationist geologists actually use this as evidence the Cenozoic is from post-Flood times.4 Price attempted to answer this puzzle by suggesting that large, freshwater lakes dotted the pre-Flood landscape.
+Intriguingly, Price does not seem to have accepted the possibility of global or transcontinental Flood deposits, despite accepting a global Flood, and instead argued that the Flood sedimentation was local. “…geological formations merely represent ancient floras and faunas buried near to their former habitats…”

 The Way Forward

-Dr. Wise puts forward the following questions that this endeavour must answer:
+Dr. Wise puts forward the following questions that this endeavour must answer:11

 - “How many of what this article identifies as ‘echoes’ of Price actually did come through the work of Price?”